 Several studies have shown that histamine intolerant individuals will begin experiencing reductions in symptoms within 1-2 weeks of starting a low histamine diet.

-To find out other causes of histamine intolerance and how to resolve them, you can check out my webinar titled How I Solved My Histamine Intolerance, which details all of the steps I used to discover and target the root cause of my histamine intolerance for good, and go back to eating all of the foods I love.
+To find out other causes of histamine intolerance and how to resolve them, you can check out my course, How I Solved My Histamine Intolerance, which details all of the steps I used to heal my histamine intolerance for good, and go back to eating all of the foods I love.